metason/ARlog/README.md

 Each folder in AppData/Documents/ARlogs holds logged data of a specific session.
 The name of the session folder encodes the date and time when the log recording started.

+### ARlog Upload
+ARlogUpdate.swift can be added to an app in oder to automatically upload all ARlog files to a server from where the ARInspector App can download the session log.

 ## ARInspector for AR Session Debugging and Usability Testing
 Coming soon ...
 (If you want to become beta tester feel free to send [me](mailto:philipp@metason.net) an email.)